 Worldwide industry standard

-Since it is easier to implement and design control loops with a 4-20 mA signal, it is widely used in many industrial automation applications.
+Since it is easier to implement and design control loops with a 4-20 mA signal, it is widely used in many industrial automation industries.

 Easy to connect and configure